Hedone

 In Greek mythology, Hedone is personified as a goddess of pleasure, enjoyment, and delight, as the daughter born from the union of Eros (personification of love) and Psyche (personification of the soul).
 She was associated more specifically with sensual pleasure.
 Her opposites were the Algea, personifications of pain.
 Her equivalent in Roman mythology is Voluptas.
 There is no evidence that she was ever the object of cult worship.

-Aristotelian philosophy
+Aristotle's Hēdonē

 Aristotle identified it as one of the two elements or components of pathe, with the other being lype or pain.
-The philosopher described pathe in these words: "Let the emotions be all those things on account of which people change their minds and differ in regard to their judgments, and upon which attend pain and pleasure."
+Aristotle described pathe in these words: "Let the emotions be all those things on account of which people change their minds and differ in regard to their judgments, and upon which attend pain and pleasure."

-Hēdonē, in Aristotelian ethics, is part of the philosopher's account of virtue and that pleasure (along with pain) is said to reveal a person's character.
-It is good if it is a consequence of a virtuous life as opposed to the position of some philosophers such as Aristippus, which holds that it is wholly good.
-For the concept to be good or true, it must conform to nature, reason, or virtue and that, although, hēdonē can harmonize with these three, Aristotle gave it less value.
-An example is the concept of proper pleasure or oikeia hedone, which has been discussed in Poetics and considered a process of restoration.
-Martin Heidegger's interpretation of Aristotelian philosophy explains that pleasure is a movement of the soul and that tranquility arises from it.
+Hēdonē, is part of Aristotle's account of virtue, such that 'pleasure' (along with pain) is said to reveal a person's character.
+It is good if it is a consequence of a virtuous life – as opposed to the position Aristippus, who holds that hēdonē is "wholly good".
+An example is the concept of proper pleasure or oikeia hedone, which Aristotle discusses in /Poetics/ and considers a process of restoration.
+Martin Heidegger interprets Aristotelian hēdonē: that pleasure is a movement of the soul and that tranquility arises from it.